-Come Away Melinda – sounds like something Barclay James Harvest would have produced.
+Come Away Melinda – sounds like a crime Barclay James Harvest should have committed.
 A soft track coming away as a tad too strained.
 Not fitting the energy that we had before – or after.
-The most amazing piece of work on …Very ‘Eavy …Very ‘Umble is Lucy Blues.
+Yet, the most amazing piece of work on …Very ‘Eavy …Very ‘Umble is the aforementioned Lucy Blues.
 As the title suggests, a juicy morsel of Blues Rock.

 Noteworthy is the Hard Rock piece Real Turned On.
 What however really threw me is Wake Up (Set Your Sights).
 You think you heard it all and then they hit you with some sort of Jazz Rock.
 Oh, and the only thing that saves I’ll Keep on Trying from doom and damnation – by the way – is the friggin’ stellar solo in the middle, plus the somewhat more interesting song construct with a lot of tempo changes and hooks.

 In conclusion, …Very ‘Eavy …Very ‘Umble is neither very good, nor is it very bad.
 Whenever I listen to the record, I get this impression of a ship at sea.
 And the captain just threw the compass over board.
 Plus there are these awful psychedelic bullshit interludes that just drive you crazy, a decease they could not get rid of for a while.

 Most remarkable is the change of style to their next album Salisbury that will see the light of day only one year later.
 Totally different and in a way even more controversial than this album ever was.

 Don’t start with this record on Uriah Heep.
 This is light years away from the Hard Rock that made them famous later.
 It is however what it is: A debut, a start without much direction yet.
 Indeed with many very good, but also many not so good elements in there.
 But with great things to come: An amazingly capable band of musicians in search for the right path to fame.